saulshanabrook/jupyterlab-accessibility/Part 2.md

 4. What software for tracking changes is GitHub built on?

-5. What are Project Jupyter, Jupyter Notebooks and JupyterLab and what is the relationship between them?
+5. What are ☂️ Project Jupyter, 📚 Jupyter Notebooks and ⚗JupyterLab and what is the relationship between them?

-6. What does accessibility mean in the context of JupyterLab?
+6. What does accessibility mean in the context of JupyterLab? 🚀

 7. Do you need to know how to code to contribute to JupyterLab or use Github?

 <details><summary>ANSWERS</summary>
 <p>